-While there are slight regional variations, the essence of the salad remains consistent, with finely chopped tomatoes and cucumbers in equal proportions and topped with a light dressing.
+This salad is popular throughout the Mediterranean and Middle East, with slightly different versions available in neighboring countries, including Israeli, Arabic, and Shirazi salads.
+While there are regional variations, the essence of the salad remains consistent: finely chopped tomatoes and cucumbers in equal proportions topped with a light, flavorful dressing.

 Turkish Shepherd salad is named after, you guessed it, shepherds in Turkey.
 Folklore says the shepherds would take a small portion of their crops home to make a simple summer salad before returning to work in the afternoon.

-This recipe combines the unique Middle Eastern flavors of sumac, Aleppo pepper, and fresh mint leaves.
-Together they create a harmonious blend of flavors that can elevate that bring a Mederterrian flavor to this salad.
-Here is a little bit more detail on each spice.
+This recipe combines the unique Middle Eastern flavors of sumac, Aleppo pepper, and fresh mint leaves, creating a Mediterranean flavor blend.
+Here are a few more details on each spice.

 - Sumac is native to the Mediterranean region, particularly in Iran, Turkey, and Syria.
-Sumac has a deep reddish-purple color.
-The flavor is tangy and slightly acidic.
+Sumac is a deep reddish-purple color with a sweet and slightly tangy flavor.
+It is made from dried ground red berries of the sumac plant.

 - Aleppo Pepper has a mild, fruity, and slightly smoky flavor.
 The heat is very mild, and the color is a vibrant red.
 The texture of Aleppo pepper is typically coarse and flakey.
 Aleppo pepper is named after the city of Aleppo in Syria, where it originated.